percona/k8spsmdb-docs/docs/backups.md

 Otherwise point-in-time recovery will not be enabled and there will be an error message in the operator logs.

+!!! note
-**NOTE**: Adding a new bucket when point-in-time recovery is enabled will not break it, but put error message about the additional bucket in the operator logs as well.
+    Adding a new bucket when point-in-time recovery is enabled will not break it, but put error message about the additional bucket in the operator logs as well.

 ## Restore the cluster from a previously saved backup

 Backup can be restored not only on the Kubernetes cluster where it was made, but also on any Kubernetes-based environment with the installed Operator.

+!!! note
-**NOTE**: When restoring to a new Kubernetes-based environment, make sure it has a Secrets object with the same user passwords as in the original cluster.
+    When restoring to a new Kubernetes-based environment, make sure it has a Secrets object with the same user passwords as in the original cluster.
     More details about secrets can be found in [System Users](users.md#users-system-users).
 The name of the required Secrets object can be found out from the spec.secrets key in the `deploy/cr.yaml` (`my-cluster-name-secrets` by default).

 Following things are needed to restore a previously saved backup: